 * Category 4 Irma passes over Florida Keys, heads to mainland

-* More than 1 million homes, businesses without power
+* At least 1.4 million homes, businesses without power

 * First U.S. death linked to storm

-MIAMI/FORT MYERS, Fla, Sept 10 (Reuters) - Packing 130-mph (210-kph) winds, Hurricane Irma knocked out electricity to more than 1 million Florida homes and businesses on Sunday and threatened the state's Gulf Coast with potentially catastrophic flooding.
+FORT MYERS/MIAMI Sept 10 (Reuters) - Packing 130-mph (210-kph) winds, Hurricane Irma knocked out electricity to more than 1 million Florida homes and businesses on Sunday as it headed towards the state's Gulf Coast, threatening potentially catastrophic flooding.

-The storm, one of the most powerful ever recorded in the Atlantic, passed over the Florida Keys archipelago off the state's southern tip and was on a course for the state's western coast, which was expecting storm surges - water driven ashore by the winds - of up to 15 feet (4.6 m), according to the National Hurricane Center.
+After wreaking havoc in the Caribbean, the deadly storm was located about 80 miles (125 km) south-southeast of Naples on a course for the state's western coast.
+Storm surges - water driven ashore by the winds - of up to 15 feet (4.6 m) were possible, according to the National Hurricane Center.

 "I am very concerned about the west coast," Florida Governor Rick Scott told "Fox News Sunday."
 The coastline is home to cities like Tampa and St. Petersburg.

-About 1.1 million Florida homes and businesses had lost power by mid-morning as the storm pummeled the southern part of the state, utility Florida Power & Light.
+At least 1.4 million Florida homes and businesses had lost power as the storm pummeled the southern part of the state, according to Florida Power & Light.
 FPL said it would have to completely rebuild part of its system, which would take weeks not days.

 Irma, which killed at least 22 people as it tore through Caribbean islands toward Florida, has already claimed at least one life in the state.
 Emergency responders in the Florida Keys said they pulled a man's body from his pickup truck, which had crashed into a tree in high winds.

-The storm winds downed trees and signs and shook buildings in Miami, which was still 100 miles (160 km) from Irma's core.
+The storm winds downed a construction crane, trees and signs and shook tall buildings in Miami, which was about 100 miles (160 km) from Irma's core.